 St Martin’s Hospital, Clara Cross Lane, Odd Down

-We understand this may well be the site of unmarked pauper’s graves relating to the workhouse and therefore the applicant should be obliged to undertake all their statutory duties in relation to this.
+We understand this may well be the site of unmarked pauper’s graves relating to the workhouse; therefore, the applicant should be obliged to undertake all their statutory duties in relation to this.

-The proposed scheme would neither preserve nor enhance the special interest of the listed buildings and their group value and would fail to maintain or enhance the character of the local area.
-It would harm the amenity and value of the local green space and erode its quality.
-It would therefore detract from the special qualities of the WHS.
-The scheme would be contrary to the Planning (Listed Building and Conservation Areas) Act 1990, Section 16 (Conserving and Enhancing the Historic Environment) of the NPPF, policies B1, B4, and CP6 of the B&NES Core Strategy and policies CP6, D2, D5, HE1, BD1, B.4of the Placemaking Plan.
-We would therefore recommend the application be refused.
+The proposed scheme would harm the group value and setting of the listed buildings and, and would fail to sustain or enhance the character and distinctiveness of the local area.
+This application is therefore contrary to the Planning (Listed Building and Conservation Areas) Act 1990, Section 16 of the NPPF, and Policies B1, B4, BD1, CP6, D1, D2, D3, D5, D7, and HE1 of the Core Strategy and Placemaking Plan, and should be refused or withdrawn.